Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | 👉 Browse Little Switzerland Hotels on Expedia

-Located a bit off the beaten path of the Blue Ridge Parkway is Little Switzerland.
+Little Switzerland is located a bit off the beaten path of the Blue Ridge Parkway.
 This tiny community is quaint, cute, and meant to be a relaxing getaway.
 It’s especially ideal for couples looking to escape into the relaxing mountain atmosphere.

 Only a few inns and shops make up Little Switzerland, making nature the real star of the show.
 Still, visitors can enjoy a nice meal with mountain views at Switzerland Inn, or go casual with a barbecue at Switzerland Cafe & General Store.